Flexible partial old-age pension

 Earnings-related pension

-The calculator will calculate your pension based on the wage you’ve entered into it and the laws that are valid in 2023.
-To get an estimation that is as close to the truth as possible, enter the amount of your earnings-related pension that you’ve earned by the end of 2022.
-The amount is stated on your pension record.
+The calculator will calculate your pension based on the wage you’ve entered and the laws that are valid in 2024.
+To get an estimation that is as close to the truth as possible, enter the amount of your accrued earnings-related pension that is stated on your pension record.
 Your final pension cannot be calculated until just before you retire.

 If you are a wage earner, your pension will start to grow as of age 17.
 If you are self-employed, the age limit is 18.
 The calculator will calculate your earned pension as of age 17 and under the assumption that you will not retire early.
-The calculator will calculate your pension to the age of 70 at the most, at which time you can no longer earn more pension.
+The calculator will calculate your pension to the age of 70 at the most.
+After that you no longer earn more pension.

-Calculator’s assumptions on wage development and extended life expectancy
+Calculator’s assumptions on wage and price development as well as extended life expectancy

 You can select between two different future general wage developments in this calculator.
 The option in which the wage level remains unchanged corresponds to the pension record’s baseline projection of your pension.
 The option in which the wage level grows corresponds to the Finnish Centre for Pensions’ baseline assumption in its long-term projection.

-According to that baseline assumption, the earnings level grows, real term, by 1.2 per cent each year.
+According to the baseline assumption, the earnings level grows by 1.2 per cent and the consumer price index by 2.0 per cent per year real term.
 The near-future economic outlook has been taken more closely into account in the calculator.
 The wage coefficient that your pension is adjusted with to the level of the year in which your pension begins is calculated based on the general wage and price development.
 Long-term, the real-term annual development is around 1.0%.

 The calculator assumes that your earnings grow each year in line with the wage coefficient.
-That is why your earnings grow slightly less than the average wages of wage earners since the wage coefficient takes into account 80% of the general growth in earnings.
+That is why your earnings grow slightly less than the average wages of wage earners since the wage coefficient considers 80% of the general growth in earnings.

-The calculator gives your estimated pension in current prices.
+The calculator presents your assumed pension amount in current prices.
 The euro amount thus reflects the effect of the wage coefficient adjustment and the growth of your own earnings on your pensions’ purchasing power.
+If you reach your retirement age during the ongoing year, you can assess your pension also at a nominal price level.
+In that case, the assessments include the impact of the projected price development.

 The extended life expectancy that affects the projected retirement ages and life expectancy coefficient are based on the population forecast of Statistics Finland.